Though he's the face of the organization, there's so much more to the Medellín Cartel than just Pablo Escobar.

 By the early 1980s, cocaine had become an epidemic and the War on Drugs had been declared.
 Crack cocaine, a cheaper and more addictive alternative to the pure powder had ravaged America’s inner cities and sparked the government to increase pressure on Colombia to capture the kingpins — namely Escobar and the rest of the Medellin Cartel.

 However, despite a formal extradition order from the U.S., and increased Colombian police presence, Escobar managed to evade capture.
-He vowed never to surrender to the U.S., or anyone else, and continued to run his ring from inside Colombia.
+He vowed never to surrender to the United States or anyone else, and continued to run his ring from inside Colombia.

 Running out of options, the newly organized Drug Enforcement Administration sent two officers, Javier Peña and Steve Murphy, down to Colombia, to assist the Colombian government in capturing Escobar and extraditing him to the U.S.